 Funding for projects that are widely used or promising with the potential to scale.

 We’ve had an incredible response to our targeted projects funding.
-Thanks to your offers of partnership and shared desire to find out what works to keep children safe, we’re already on track to far exceed the five grants we intended to make each financial year.
-This means that we’re currently pausing applications for this stream of funding.
-We won’t be accepting any more applications for now, but we will reopen in autumn, ready for more targeted projects in the next financial year (2022/23).
+Thanks to your offers of partnership and shared desire to find out what works to keep children safe, we’ve already exceeded the number of grants we intended to make in 2022/23.
+This means that we’ve currently paused applications for this stream of funding.
+We are likely to reopen for Targeted Projects applications around summer 2023 (though this may be subject to change).

 In the meantime, you can still check your eligibility and leave us your details (which we’ll use to get in touch with you when we’re ready to start funding Targeted Projects again).
 You can also get in touch with the team by emailing us at firstname.lastname@example.org